antarabiswas/Quiz_Main/README.md

-## 🎯 Quiz App using JavaScript
+## 🎯 Quiz using JavaScript

-This is a simple and interactive Quiz App built using HTML, CSS, and JavaScript.
+This is a simple and interactive Quiz built using HTML, CSS, and JavaScript.
 It features a multiple-choice question format, real-time scoring, a countdown timer, and a user-friendly UI with animations.